osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/v1/pi-adapter-for-azure-event-hubs-overview/pi-adapter-for-azure-event-hubs-performance-best-practices.md

 ## Data selections

-Data selection related to the Event Hubs themselves and the configuration of the ValueField and TimeField parameters highly affect performance of the adapter.
+Data selection related to the Event Hubs themselves <!--- jokim Mar0322: Do we need "themselves"? ---> and the configuration of the ValueField and TimeField parameters highly affect performance of the adapter.

 ### Event Hub